Maggie Shipstead: Writing career

-Shipstead also spends much of her time traveling the world and is a celebrated essayist and travel writer.
-She has written for magazines and newspapers including Condé Nast Traveler, The New York Times and Departures.
+Shipstead also spends much of her time traveling the world and is a essayist and travel writer.
+She has written for magazines and newspapers including Condé Nast Traveler, The New York Times, and Departures.

+Personal life

+Shipstead lives in Los Angeles, California with her dog, Gus.
+Though based there, she travels extensively.
+She wrote about a romantic relationship she had with a man she met on a trip through the subantarctic islands south of New Zealand for Modern Love.